Places of worship in Kannur district: Parassinikadavu Muthappan Temple

-Annapoorneshwari Temple, Cherukunnu

-Annapoorneshwari Temple located at Cherukunnu, is a famous temple of North Malabar.
-At this temple, Lord Krishna is co-located with Sree Annapoorneswari.
-It is believed that Sree Annapoorneswari has visited the shrine which was under the sea.
-It is also believed that this temple was constructed by Lord Parashurama – mythological architect of Kerala.
-The temple is near Cherukunnu Town, around 14 km from Kannur, 16 km from Taliparamba and 18 km from Payyannur.
-A large Chira (Swimming pool) is also located near the temple which is very beautiful.
-The nearest railway station is Kannapuram Railway station.

-Sree Rajarajeswara temple Taliparambu
+Sree Rajarajeswara Temple‚ Taliparamb

-The Rajarajeswara temple is a beautiful Shiva temple and is located at Taliparamba, Kannur district, Kerala, India.
-This temple is situated 25 km North of Kannur.
+The Rajarajeswara temple is a beautiful Shiva temple located at Taliparamba, Kannur district, Kerala, India.
+This temple is situated 25 km north of Kannur.
 The uniqueness of this temple is that it has no kodimaram/flagstaff and entry for women only after 8 pm.
 It is believed to be built during the times of Raja Raja Chola-I. At that time the Chola Empire consisted of the whole of South India, Ceylon and spread up to Malaysia and Indonesia.

 The temple is regarded as one of the 108 ancient Shiva temples of Kerala.
 It has a prominent place amongst the numerous Shiva temples in south India.
 If any problem is encountered in temples of South India, the final solution is sought in this Temple through a prasna, a traditional method of astrological decision making.
 The prasna is conducted on a peedha (a raised platform) situated outside the temple.

 The quadrangular sanctum has a two-tiered pyramidal roof.
 In front of the sanctum is the namaskara mandapam.
 The temple has no kodi maram (flagstaff) which is a unique feature as other temples in Kerala do have one.

-Official Website Of Sree Rajarajeswara Temple

-Trichambaram Temple Taliparambu
+Trichambaram Temple‚ Taliparamb

 Trichambaram Temple is situated 20 km from Kannur, near Taliparamba town which is famous for its spices trade.
 The deity of the temple is Sree Krishna.
 The sculptures on the walls of the sanctum sanctorum are a class by themselves.
 The annual temple festival (Utsavam) is a colourful event.
 The fortnight-long festival begins on Kumbham 22 of Malayalam calendar (which generally falls on 6 March) every year with the kodiyettam (hoisting of a religious flag) and comes to an end on Meenam 6 (which generally falls on 20 March) with Koodipiriyal (Ending of this festival).
 In between these dates, for 11 days, thitambu nriththam (a sort of dance with idols of Sri Krishna and Balarama) is held at Pookoth Nada (1 km from Trichambaram temple).